heremaps/here-data-sdk-cpp/docs/GettingStartedGuide.md

 To work with catalog or service requests to the HERE platform, you need to get authentication and authorization credentials.

-You can authenticate to the HERE platform within your application with the platform credentials available on the HERE platform Portal by means of the Data SDK for C++ authentication library.
-For instructions on how to get credentials, see the [related section](https://developer.here.com/olp/documentation/access-control/user-guide/topics/get-credentials.html) in the Terms and Permissions User Guide.
+You can authenticate to the HERE platform within your application with the platform credentials available on the HERE Portal by means of the Data SDK for C++ authentication library.
+For the available authentication options, see the [Identity & Access Management Developer Guide](https://developer.here.com/documentation/identity-access-management/dev_guide/index.html).

 ## Available Components